microsoft/playwright/docs/src/api/params.md

 ## context-option-extrahttpheaders
 - `extraHTTPHeaders` <[Object]<[string], [string]>>

 An object containing additional HTTP headers to be sent with every request.
-All header values must be strings.

 ## context-option-offline
 - `offline` <[boolean]>